A new report by Chief Executive Women and Male Champions of Change, In the Eye of the Beholder: Avoiding the Merit Trap

 Checking your assumptions is key to evaluating merit in an unbiased way, the paper explained.
 This means considering factors such as the qualities of the individual you are assessing, your personal ideas about the best candidate, and the specific details of the job role.

-Is Islamophobia lurking in your recruitment
+Is Islamophobia lurking in your recruitment process?

 Cultural diversity: How does Aussie leadership stand?